 Humidity is normally ignored as a huge component of indoor comfort and air quality.
-Air that is too moist or too dry can impact your comfort, your heating or cooling efficiency, and may permanently damage the furnishings and finishes of your home.
-During the winter, your furnace often takes the moisture out of the air during the heating process; this can cause the air inside your home to feel exceedingly dry.
-Keep reading to discover the effects of dry air on your home, your skin, and your heating bills—and learn how you can manage indoor humidity to improve your comfort all winter long.
+Air that is too moist or too dry can affect your comfort, your heating or cooling efficiency, and may permanently damage the furnishings and finishes of your home.
+Throughout the winter, your furnace often strips the air of moisture during the heating process; this can cause the air inside your home to feel exceedingly dry.
+Keep reading to find out how dry air effects your home, your skin, and your heating bills—and learn how you can control indoor humidity to boost your comfort all winter long.

 Dry Air and Your Home

 Dry air can greatly diminish your comfort and your home.
-When the air in your home is too dry, you can experience irritation of the skin, eyes, nose, and mouth.
-Dry air can also lead to symptoms like those of a sore throat, such as discomfort and coughing.
+When the air in your home is too dry, you may experience irritation of the skin, eyes, nose, and mouth.
+Dry air may also lead to symptoms like those of a sore throat, such as discomfort and coughing.
 If you or your family members suffer from allergies or asthma, a dry indoor environment can cause respiratory discomfort as well.
 Air that is too dry can also harm the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
-Low humidity may also affect paper products, such as photos, posters, and books, causing them to become more brittle.
-Furthermore, extremely low humidity can lower the efficiency of your home’s heating system.
+Low humidity can also affect paper products, such as photos, posters, and books, making them more brittle.
+Furthermore, very low humidity can lower the efficiency of your home’s heating system.
 Air that contains more moisture can hold more heat, which means it will feel warmer.
 In turn, low humidity in your home means the air will feel cooler, meaning you’ll need to turn up the heat more than necessary to feel comfortable.

 Adding Humidity During Heating

-If you’d like to hear more about boosting your comfort and your home’s heating efficiency this winter, visit our website for a complete listing of our HVAC services.
+If you’d like to learn more about improving your comfort and your home’s heating efficiency this winter, visit our website for a complete listing of our HVAC services.
 We proudly offer heating and cooling repair, replacement, and maintenance in addition to indoor air quality solutions and attic insulation.
 Read through our blog to find out more about the latest information and technology in the HVAC industry!